 Bonnie is Medical Arts’ Art Director and lead design project manager.
 A native Mainer, Bonnie earned a B.S. in Architecture from the University of Virginia and an M.F.A. in Graphic Design/Visual Communication from Virginia Commonwealth University.
 An educator at heart she previously taught art and design at the high school and college levels.
 Bonnie isn’t intimidated by project challenges and she’s open to exploration and collaboration.
 While she has expertise in all of Medical Arts’ design areas Bonnie specializes in publication design, integrated brand design systems, and developing long-term creative relationships with NIH Institutes, Centers, and Offices.
 Like Martha, Bonnie authors design proposals so don’t hesitate to contact her directly with a project inquiry.

-India efficiently – and fearlessly – leads our Production Team.
-A self-described workhorse she manages production on everything from scientific poster sessions to booklet digital printing, framing orders, awards ceremony materials, and anything else that comes across her desk.
+India leads our Production Team and also contributes regularly to the Design Team.
+A self-described workhorse she manages in-house Production on everything from scientific poster sessions to booklet digital printing, framing orders, awards ceremony materials, and anything else that comes across her desk.
 India does this all with a smile and a work ethic that has earned her a loyal customer following.
-India is also a skilled designer armed with Associates’ and Bachelors’ Degrees from the School of Art & Design in Takoma Park and Marymount University in Arlington, VA.
-If you’ve read the “NIH Record” you’ve seen India’s talented design work firsthand.
+India is also a skilled Signage and Environmental Graphic designer, having earned her Associates’ and Bachelors’ Degrees from the School of Art & Design in Takoma Park and Marymount University in Arlington, VA.
 Separately, India plays the piano and is a workout fiend so rest assured you’re in the capable hands of a Renaissance Woman when working with her.

 Erina joined our Medical Illustration group in 2016, immediately bringing her talents and an international perspective to the team.
 A bit of a globe-trotter Erina cites California as a home base but has lived in four countries.
 She has a B.S. in Neuroscience and Physiology from the University of California San Diego and an M.S. in Biomedical Communications from the University of Toronto.
 She has been busy at Medical Arts from the start, not only developing artwork for researchers but also contributing her editorial illustration and design skills to the Design team.
 (A last tidbit: Erina is admired by her Medical Arts colleagues for her effervescence and envied for her youth.)